When Edinburgh-born Alexander Graham Bell first phoned a friend in the 18th century, the whole world took the call.

 For more than 1,000 years, Scottish monarchs surveyed their kingdom from Arthur’s Seat in Holyrood Park.
 It’s a 1.5-hour hike up to the top of the dormant volcano.
 See the impressive ruins of St Anthony’s Chapel, or spy on pedestrians in the city beneath your feet.

 Next, pay a visit to Holyrood Palace — the Queen’s official home away from home when in Scotland.
 From there, you can take a regal stroll up the Royal Mile.
 It’s crowned by Edinburgh Castle — the medieval fortress that still stands strong (the oldest section dates back to the 1100s).
 See ancient relics inside, including the Stone of Destiny — which was restored to Scotland from Westminster Abbey in 1996.
+A guided walking tour will help you get the most from your visit.

-You can put faces to the names you’ll hear about at the castle by visiting the National Portrait Gallery.
+You can put faces to the names you’ll hear about at the castle by visiting the Scottish National Portrait Gallery.
 Meet Mary Queen of Scots, historical novelist Sir Walter Scott, and Tom Derry — jester to Queen Anne of Denmark.

 For a lighthearted take on local history, head to The Edinburgh Dungeon.
 Crooked judges, dodgy doctors, toothless crones, petty thieves and pious priests all transport you back through the centuries with their entertaining tales.